InakiRaba91/ProjectiveGeometry/projective_geometry/retrieval/intrinsics/README.md

 | No skew | $\omega_{12} = \omega_{21} = 0$ |
 | Unit aspect ratio | $\omega_{11} = \omega_{22}$ |

 Since $\omega$ is a symmetric matrix, we have 6 unknowns to find.
-We therefore need at least 6 constraints to solve for it.
 The process of calibrating the camera would look something like:
 1. Parametrize $\omega$ as a vector $w=[w_0, w_1, w_2, w_3, w_4, w_5]^T$
 2. Find $n$ constraints from the relationships above and write them in the form $a_i^T\cdot w = 0$.
 3. Stack the constraints in a matrix $A$ to form a linear system of equations $Aw=0$.